 Well, unless you own a herd of cows or swine, it is tricky to know how to directly apply this research to our own lives.

 The take away for me is two-fold.
 First, in this age of increasing drug resistance in our pathogens, it is great to see some practical and positive research into novel anti-virals.

-The Chinese herbs that are well known anti-virals, by the way, are licorice (Glycyrrhizae radix), luohuanguo (Siraitia grosvenorii), chrysanthemum (Dendranthema morifolium) and green tea (Camellia sinensis).
+The Kombucha Chinese Medicine herbs that are well known anti-virals, by the way, are licorice (Glycyrrhizae radix), luohuanguo (Siraitia grosvenorii), chrysanthemum (Dendranthema morifolium) and green tea (Camellia sinensis).